Natanz Nuclear Facility: Kuh-e Kolang Gaz La ("Pickaxe Mountain")

-According to an analysis of satellite images by the Washington Post, after the American strike, Iran began accelerating construction on the underground site of Kuh-e Kolang Gaz La ("Pickaxe Mountain") tunneled into the Zagros mountain range approximately one mile to the south of the Natanz nuclear facility.
+According to an analysis of satellite images by The Washington Post, after the American strike, Iran began accelerating construction on the underground site of Kuh-e Kolang tunneled into the Zagros mountain range approximately one mile to the south of the Natanz nuclear facility.
 Although work on the site began in 2020, international inspectors were never given access.
-According to analysts who monitor the site's development, its depth may exceed that of the Natanz Site, at 260-330 feet, and is potentially intended for the secure storage of Iran's stockpile of near-weapons-grade uranium or for covert uranium enrichment.
+According to analysts who monitor the site's development, its depth may exceed that of the Natanz site, at 260-330 feet, and is potentially intended for the secure storage of Iran's stockpile of near-weapons-grade uranium or for covert uranium enrichment.
 The site's footprint aboveground covers an area of approximately one square mile, and features two pairs of entrance tunnels, one to the east and one to the west.
 Satellite images reveal major changes made to the site between 30 June and 18 September: construction of a 4000 foot security wall which completed the enclosure, reinforcement of one of the tunnel entrances, increased piles of excavated spoil indicating underground expansion, as well as the grading of the road parallel to the perimeter.